msavoury-carecloud/deepstream.io-website/src/tutorials/core/request-response-rpc/readme.md

 ```

 ## RPC routing
-Processes can register as providers for multiple RPCs and many processes can provide the same RPC.
-Deepstream will try to route a client's request as efficiently as possible as well as load-balance incoming requests between the available providers.
+Processes can register as providers for multiple RPCs and many processes can provide the same RPC. deepstream will try to route a client's request as efficiently as possible as well as load-balance incoming requests between the available providers.

 ![RPC rerouting](rpc-rerouting.png)